anze3db/blog/content/posts/2022-11-21-perfect-code.md

 ---
-title: "Your Code Doesn't Have to be Perfect"
+title: "Your Code Doesn't Have to Be Perfect"
 date: 2022-11-21
 slug: "perfect-code"
 summary: "An example of smelly code that served customers for over 6 years without issues before breaking."